divadsn/vendor_jenkins/README.md

 ### Customise kernel's version string

-For details, please refer to [this article](http://tjworld.net/wiki/linux/kernel/build/customiseversionstring)
+For details, please refer to [this article over at tjworld.net](http://tjworld.net/wiki/linux/kernel/build/customiseversionstring)

 The three scripts are placed in `utils`.
 Once copied into their respective locations they should be given executable permissions: